God's Design for Your Body

 Questions to Reflect On

-3. Your Body Has Purpose
+3. The Purpose of Your Body

 “Whatever you do, do it all for the glory of God.”